ActiveThis profile is actively maintained

 The Thai government should withdraw its intentions to build this power plant and instead invest the USD 1.3 billion into sustainable, renewable energy solutions.
 Financial institutions should not finance this dodgy deal.

-In March 2013, activists and locals protested against new coal plants in Thailand.
-The action followed a protest by 500 Krabi villagers who claimed that a coal-fired power plant in their area from 1964 to 1995 had left many of them with respiratory problems and cancer.
-Villagers in the southern province of Krabi had come out in strong opposition to the planned project, saying it would cause pollution and damage eco-tourism industries which generate billions in baht for local people each year.
+Activists and locals have protested for years against new coal plants in Thailand, and the Krabi coal power plant in particular.
+Villagers in the southern province of Krabi have come out in strong opposition to the planned project, saying it would cause pollution and pose a evere threat to the burgeoning tourist industry which thrives on the regions abundant natural beauty and generates billions in baht for local people each year.

 Beyond its beauty, Krabi's ecosystem merits protection as a global marine biodiversity hotspot, with over 200 species of fish and 80 species of coral catalogued.
 The region boasts two beautiful National Parks (Khao Phanom BenchaNational Park and Than Bok Koranee Marine NationalPark) and a Wildlife Sanctuary (Khlong Phraya wildlife reserve).